osayenko0315/advance-css-portfolio/README.md

 # advance-css-portfolio

 I wrote the HTML and CSS for a sample professional portfolio which will be added to over time to become my own personal portfolio of work.
-I used what I have learned in the first two weeks of the bootcamp to write the HTML and CSS from scratch, while keeping in mind the following requirements:
+I used what I have learned in the first two weeks of the bootcamp to write the HTML and CSS from scratch.

 ## Task Completed
 * Site is divided into several sections About Me, My Work, and Contact Info.